Ireland & St. Patrick - 8 DayBook Your Tour Online Request a Quote

 Down Cathedral overlooking Downpatrick, stands close to what is believed to be the mortal remains of Patrick, the Patron saint of Ireland.
 Visitors can access the cathedral via gardens at the back of the St Patricks Centre or through English street from the town centre.
 The Cathedral is impressive inside and has a wonderful organ and a very interesting seating arrangement.
 It is generally accepted that the main walls of the Cathedral date from the years after 1220.
 It suffered destruction on numerous occasions including during the wars with Edward Bruce in 1316 and finally, on the suppression of the monasteries in 1541, the Cathedral was laid waste.
 Rather than lose the connection with Patrick, the name began to be used for the growing town, which assumed the name Downpatrick.
 What the visitor sees now is an almost entirely new interior, a replica of that which it replaced.
 Return to your hotel in Dublin.

-Day 8: Return Home, or Continue to Scotland
+Day 8: Return Home, or Continue to England, Scotland Tour

-After a final Irish breakfast transfer to the airport for your departure flight home.
-For those choosing to stay another day or continue on to Scotland, a Dublin morning tour will include St. Patrick's Cathedral, Trinity College and Scots Presbyterian.
+After a final Irish breakfast transfer to the airport for your departure flight home or continue on to London.